-If you have any children in the Primary Building, pick up at the Primary Building first then turn right into the Gym Building loop.
-Pick up ALL of your older children (grades 4-12) at the GYM Building.
+If you have any children in the Primary Building, pick up at the Primary Building first.

+If you have a 3rd or 4th grader, turn right into the Main Building loop.

+For grades 5-8 pick up at the GYM Building.

+Grades 9-12 pick up is the outer lane of Main Building Loop.
 Form a single line and pull forward.
 During morning drop-off, pull to the end of the double sidewalks at the Gym Building.
 In the afternoon, utilize the full sidewalk by pulling all the way to the end of the single sidewalk.

-Cell Phones - See Electronic Equipment
+Cell Phones - See Electronic Equipment/Telephone